nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 7. Know the author’s arguments, by finding them in, or constructing them out of, sequence of sentences.
 8. Determine which of his problems the author has solved, and which he has not; and of the latter, decide which the author knew he had failed to solve.

-**Stage III: Rules for criticizing a book as a communication of knowledge (rules 9-15): Criticism**
+**Stage III: Rules for criticizing a book as a communication of knowledge (rules 9-15): Criticism.**

+_Arguably, the most important part of analytical reading and why we did Stage I & II_

   **A. General Maxims of Intellectual Etiquette**

   9. Do not begin criticism until you have completed your outline and your interpretation of the book.
-(Do not say you agree, disagree, or suspend judgment, until you can say “I understand.”)
+(Do not say you agree, disagree, or suspend judgment, until you can say “I understand.”) _Remember's Mortimer's rule to his students post-presentations.
+When they want to critique, he firsts tests them on whether they understood: say it in your own words, give me a real world or imagined example.
   10. Do not disagree disputatiously or contentiously.
   11. Demonstrate that you recognize the difference between knowledge and mere personal opinion by presenting good reasons for any critical judgment you make.